mgdotdev/libRL/docs/_sources/examples_page.rst.txt

 of those functions.

-Some of the subdirectory functions available which are of convenient use are the :func:`libRL.refactoring.file_refactor` and :func:`libRL.refactoring.interpolate` functions, which can be found in documentation under libRL/refactoring.py.
+Some of the subdirectory functions available which are of convenient use are the :func:`libRL.src.tools.refactoring.file_refactor` and :func:`libRL.src.tools.refactoring.interpolate` functions, which can be found in documentation under libRL/refactoring.py.
 In :code:`file_refactor()` is the protocol libRL uses to parse out the file string into actionable data, and :code:`interpolate()`